10 Legit Ways to Get Paid to Write Reviews (Movies, Restaurants, and More)

 If you want to make a few extra dollars writing reviews for money — be it for movies, restaurants, or something else entirely — this list of resources is a great way to do it.

 10 Places to Write Reviews for Money

 It can be difficult to convince a company to pay you directly for reviews.
-Most companies who choose do so generally work through an intermediary.
+Most companies who choose to do so generally work through an intermediary.
 There are plenty of websites and services that you can sign up for if you want to get paid to write reviews.

 LifePoints is a website that pays users to complete surveys.
 Some of these surveys will be about the products that you’ve bought.
 Others will be about more general topics.